NitinN77/MyAnon/README.md

 2. cd backend
 3. npm i
 ```
-4. Create a file named .env and paste the following into it (For demonstration).
-Replace with a legitimate secret and database URL if needed.
+4. Create a .env file and paste the following into it (For demo purposes).
+Replace it with a legitimate secret and database URL if needed.

 ```
 JWT_SECRET=abcdefg